BSA 435 (Final Exam Answers)

 c.
 The present is the best guide to the future.

-4. As an ambitious young HR professional, you want to advance to the top HR executive position in your organization by having the perspective and expertise to contribute to the strategic planning process.
+d.
+The impact of strategy is limited to the present, because the future is unpredictable. - As an ambitious young HR professional, you want to advance to the top HR executive position in your organization by having the perspective and expertise to contribute to the strategic planning process.
 You should

 a. understand the financial aspects of your organization and its key drivers of business success.